alexkemp9/Python3docs/README.md

 A [vital LO Wiki page on Page-Anchoring](https://wiki.documentfoundation.org/Faq/Writer/AnchoringAndPositioning) unambiguously points out that *"(page-anchored) objects present in text documents will disappear from the master documents referencing those text documents”*.
 Whoops.
 Well, it would have been nice to have been warned at the point of trying to paste / transfer, rather than just posting a Notice attached to a wall on the other side of the County.

 It is obvious from the name that a Frame was originally designed to encapsulate an Image (putting a *“Frame around a Picture”*).
 In fact, the Wiki linked above states: *“Every image that is inserted into Writer is associated or assigned to the ‘Graphics’ Frame style”*.
 Also, the act of adding a Caption auto-adds a Frame to the object, with the caption placed within the Frame, either above or below the object.
-That is then 3 frames!

 Checking the non-transfer Images above (all anchored to a Page) + the successfully-transferred Tables above (all anchored to a Paragraph, unlike other Tables) answers why those did / did not transfer.